Direct Preference Optimization for Primitive-Enabled Hierarchical RL: A Bilevel Approach: Experiments

-\textbf{SAGA baseline:} We compare $\texttt{DIPPER}$ with $\texttt{SAGA}$~\citep{wang2023state}, which is a hierarchical approach that employs state conditioned discriminator network training to address non-stationarity, by ensuring that the high-level policy generates subgoals that align with the current state of the low-level policy.
-We find that although $\texttt{SAGA}$ performs well in the maze environment, it fails to solve harder tasks where $\texttt{DIPPER}$ is able to significantly outperform it.
-This demonstrates that $\texttt{SAGA}$ suffers from non-stationarity in harder long horizon tasks, and $\texttt{DIPPER}$ is able to better mitigate non-stationarity issue in such tasks.
+\textbf{SAGA baseline:} We compare $\texttt{DIPPER}$ with $\texttt{SAGA}$~\citep{wang2023state}, a hierarchical approach that employs state conditioned discriminator network training to address non-stationarity, by ensuring that the high-level generates subgoals that align with the current state of the low-level policy.
+We find that although $\texttt{SAGA}$ performs well in the maze task, it fails to solve harder tasks where $\texttt{DIPPER}$ significantly outperforms.
+This demonstrates that $\texttt{SAGA}$ suffers from non-stationarity in harder long horizon tasks, whereas $\texttt{DIPPER}$ is able to better mitigate non-stationarity issue in such tasks.